-CE = Percentage calibration error based on the span range

-R = Reference value of zero- or high-level calibration gas introduced into the monitoring system.

-A = Actual monitoring system response to the calibration gas.

-S = Span range of the instrument
+- CE = The percentage calibration error based on the span range - R = The reference value of zero- or high-level calibration gas introduced into the monitoring system. - A = The actual monitoring system response to the calibration gas. - S = The span range of the instrument b.

-b.
 Calibration Error Testing Requirements for Stack Flow Monitors